-If you are absent for more than one day due to an emergency, an accident, illness or being hospitalized, you or your family need to contact the Office of the Dean of Students at 217-353-2048, so that notification can be sent to your instructors.
+If you are absent for more than one day due to an emergency, accident, illness or hospitalization, you or your family need to contact the Office of the Dean of Students at 217-353-2048 so that notification can be sent to your instructors.

 You should note that instructors have their own attendance policies and you are responsible for reading each course syllabus to know these policies.
 Only your instructors can decide whether an absence is excused.
 They also determine if you can turn in late work or make up missed quizzes and/or exams on the basis of an excused absence.

 Parkland College recognizes and values the diverse religious beliefs of its students.
 The college practices shared responsibility in the event that a student’s religious observances conflicts with scheduled class work, assignments, or examinations.
-Students must inform instructors well in advance of a planned absence for a religious observance.
+Students must inform instructors well in advance of a planned absence for a religious observance by completing a request for religious accommodations’ form with their instructor and submitting a copy of it to the Office of the Dean of Students.
 Instructors will make reasonable accommodations for students in these situations.
 However, instructors are not obliged to teach missed class material again.

 If you find yourself needing assistance of any kind to complete assignments, stay on top of readings, study for tests, or just to stay in school, please contact the Center for Academic Success in D120 at 217-353-2005 or 217-351-2441.
 You may also email CAS at CenterForAcademicSuccess@parkland.edu.

-Your Parkland ID is your Library card.
-You may renew library materials online in the Library catalog or call 217-353-2223.
+Your Parkland ID is your library card.
+You may renew library materials online in the Parkland Library catalog or call 217/353-2223.
 Fines and/or fees are charged for overdue, lost or damaged materials.
 Printing and photocopying are available in black and white (10 cents per page) and color (50 cents per page).
 Laptops, Kindles, calculators, headphones and more can be checked out at the Service Desk.

 Get help!
 Use the Ask-A-Librarian service for chat, text, email, and phone assistance.
-For more information, see the library website or call a librarian at 217-373-3839.
+For more information, visit the library website or call a librarian at 217-373-3839.

 The Parkland College Police Department, also known as Public Safety, is a full service police agency covering the campus 24 hours a day, including holidays.
 The officers are trained as EMTs and First Responders to provide emergency medical care.
 The Police Department offers many services which include escorts, lost and found, and vehicle assists.
 The college hours are 7 a.m. to 10 p.m.
 Monday through Friday and 7 a.m. to 4 p.m. on Saturdays.
 The campus is closed on Sundays and holidays.